 Another important antecedent is the “mockumentary” (combination of the words “mock” and “documentary”), which is a type of film that simulates a documentary but is completely invented.
 Films such as “A Hard Day’s Night” (1964), a musical comedy with the Beatles, and Woody Allen’s “Zelig” (1983) are examples of works that played with documentary elements in a satirical and fictional way.

-The term “docufiction” itself began to be used in the 1970s to describe films that blended elements of documentary and fiction.
+The term “docufiction” itself began to be used in the 1970s to describe independent films that blended elements of documentary and fiction.
 However, the practice of mixing documentary and fictional elements dates back to much earlier than this period.
 For example, Robert J. Flaherty’s film “Nanook of the North” (1922), often considered one of the first documentaries, used elements of dramatization and fiction to present Inuit life.

 The concept of docufiction continued to develop over time, with films such as “The Battle of Algiers” (1966) by Gillo Pontecorvo, which reconstructed the events of Algeria’s struggle for independence using a realistic approach.
 Over the years, docufiction has been influenced by the evolution of cinematic technologies, new artistic perspectives and the ethical challenges associated with the accurate representation of reality.